eyestreet/analytics_goo/README.markdown

 You can call things  in the same way as above, or you can mix in some additional rails specific functionality that is shown below.
 In an intializer like config/initializers/analytics_goo.rb or in your appropriate environment.rb file

-        AnalyticsGoo.config(:google_analytics,
-                            { :name => :test, :analytics_id => "UA-3536616-5", :domain => "demo.eyestreet.com" },
+        AnalyticsGoo.config(:google_analytics, :analytics_id => "UA-3536616-5",
+                                               :domain => "demo.eyestreet.com",
+                                               :rails_core_mixins => true,
-                            true, "production")
+                                               :environment => "production")

 * analytics type - Currently we only support :google_analytics

-* analytics configuration - Name, account id, and domain
+The analytics option hash takes the following:

+* :analytics_id
+* :domain
-* rails_core_mixins - Defaults to false.
+* :rails_core_mixins - Defaults to false.
 If set to true then you get an accessor method on rails core classes for analytics_goo
-* environment - The RAILS_ENV environment that the analytics code should be called in.
+* :environment - The RAILS_ENV environment that the analytics code should be called in.
 In all other environments it is a noop.

 Then in your models, controllers, and mailers you can do the following: